m4ttsch/omscs-notes-notes/operating-systems/processes-and-process-management.md

 ![](https://assets.omscs.io/notes/0BE38751-7D8F-4DCB-AA5F-D4CF90216EAE.png)

 ### Shared Memory IPC
 The operating system establishes a shared memory channel, and then maps it into the address space of both processes.
-The processes are then allowed to directly read/write to this memory the same way they can read/write from any memory allocated  them in their address space.
+The processes are then allowed to directly read/write to this memory the same way they can read/write from any memory allocated to them in their address space.

 The operating system is completely out of the picture in this case, which is the main benefit!
 No overhead to incur.